meatnordrink/notebook/ads.md

 **Get out of depression**:
 * (Check EMM; doing better than BMM.)
 Looks like `depression/program` does better than `get_out_of/depression`.
-Changed several to this.
+Changed several to this (Sept 18).
 If this pattern continues, try a/b'ing rational (rather than relevance-focussed) url's on other, large campaigns (where they aren't).
 **Depression Help**:
  * Added second ad.
  * See neg. below